Hyliabook/IGME230/230-project-1-content.md

 Click/Tap to propel a small burst of flight to the player, just like flappy bird.

 The game is incredibily easy to figure out, any form of tutorial seems unnecessary other than maybe a couple of popups.

+### Strategy

+There isn't really a strategy- just eat what you can, and explore whatever region you want.
+There will be achievements, but those are pending a future date.